 For this year’s New Zealand’s Best short film competition, NZIFF programmers Bill Gosden, Sandra Reid and Michael McDonnell viewed 84 submissions to make a shortlist of 12 from which director and cinematographer Leon Narbey selected these six finalists.
-A jury of three will select the winner of the $5,000 Madman Entertainment Jury Prize and the inaugural Creative New Zealand Emerging Talent award.
-The cash prize of $4,000 recognises a fresh voice: film-making that gives life to stories of those less often represented in film, or that speaks to new or existing audiences in different ways.
-A $4,000 Wallace Friends of the Civic Award will be awarded by donors the Wallace Foundation and Wallace Media Ltd to the film or contributor to a film they deem to merit special recognition.
-The winner of the audience vote takes away the Audience Choice Award, consisting of 25 percent of the box office from the main-centre NZIFF screenings.
+A jury of three, author and screenwriter Briar Grace-Smith, arts editor Rosabel Tan and Madman Entertainment's Luke Murray have selected Falling Up as the winner of the Madman Entertainment July Prize.
+The inaugural Creative New Zealand Emerging Talent award was awarded to Charmer, while the Wallace Friends of the Civic Award was awarded to My Friend Michael Jones by donors the Wallace Foundation and Wallace Media Ltd. My Friend Michael Jones also was the winner of the Audience Choice Award, consisting of 25 percent of the box office from the main-centre NZIFF screenings.
 Notes on each film provided by Leon Narbey.

 A refugee boy in an alien landscape.
 A delicate work where reflections of war and family tragedy are triggered by everyday actions.
 Captured with a very real sense of place and an unhurried openness of storytelling.

 A dating couple’s first real encounter.
 Intimate and sensitive performances where sexuality, loneliness and age are covered in unhurried moments.
 Enhanced use of colour expresses the feelings of the situation.

 Winner of the Creative New Zealand Emerging Talent Award.

 Be warned, this is scary stuff.
 A young man returns home fractured by past relationships.
 Love and family cannot uncover his hurt.
 Close and intense performances edited with a clarity where you can almost smell the adrenaline.